How to make lotion using coconut oil. This Lotion recipe is wonderful and makes my skin super soft. An easy DIY beauty tutorial idea.

 So will I ever go back to petroleum jelly?
 While I really like this lotion I think the other one works great too.
 I can’t really say one is better than the other, and if they were sitting next to each other I am not 100% sure I would be able to tell you which was which.

-I think it really comes down to this being my favorite lotion, period.
-If you like coconut oil, use that.
-If not, use the jelly.
+It really comes down to your preference.
+If you like coconut oil, use this recipe.
+If not, use the petroleum jelly recipe.
 Either way, you are going to make a completely awesome batch of homemade(ish) lotion that is amazing and it will make your skin super soft.

 I can’t wait to go to the store and get the ingredients for this!
 I use coconut oil and baby oil to make bath soak and that really helps my dry skin too.